hritikbharucha/Custom_Porechop_ABI/README.md

 ## Requirements

-If you want to install Porechop_ABI, your system must satisfy some requirements.<br>
+If you want to install Porechop_ABI, your system must satisfy some requirements.
+Porechop_ABI is written in Python and  C++ and uses two C++ libraries: SeqAn for sequence alignment and approximate k-mer processing, networkX for graph assembly.<br>
 In the case you chose to install using Conda, you can ignore this section (except the [OS](operating_system_version) requirement) and just use an up-to-date version of conda to install Porechop_ABI.
 Check the [installation](INSTALL.md) guide for more details.

 ### Operating System version
-* Mac OS >= 10.12
+*
-* Linux, any version with compatible python and compiler requirements should work.
+*Linux, any version with compatible python and compiler requirements should work.
+Mac OS >= 10.12

 ### SeqAn 2.4 and zlib 1.2
-Seqan 2.4 and zlib 1.2 are both required library for Porechop_ABI to compile properly.
+SeqAn 2.4 and zlib 1.2 are both required library for Porechop_ABI to compile properly.
 Both are embeded in this repository, and should be automatically linked during compilation.<br>

 * Porechop_ABI updated the already embeded SeqAn library used by Porechop to version 2.4 (previously 2.3).
 This led to some changes in the requirements.